oddbird/oddleventy/content/blog/2025/anchor-position-area-update.md

   height=300
 )}}

-The CodePen above will be different depending on the browser you use.
+The CodePen above will be different depending on which browser you use.

 In Safari, the orange positioned element is shifted into the dotted containing block, which means the blue anchor is partially covered.

+{{ embed.img(
+  src='blog/2025/anchor-fall-cb-safari.png',
-{{ embed.img('blog/2025/anchor-fall-cb-safari.png', 'Screenshot in Safari of an orange block partially covering a blue block.')}}
+  alt='Screenshot in Safari of an orange block partially covering a blue block.', attrs={
+    'class': 'align-center'
+  }
+)}}

 In Chrome, the orange positioned element is shifted on the block axis to be inside the containing block, but is not shifted on the inline axis.
 This means the blue anchor is fully visible, but the orange positioned element is mostly cut off, outside of the containing block.

+{{ embed.img(
+  src='blog/2025/anchor-fall-cb-chrome.jpg',
-{{ embed.img('blog/2025/anchor-fall-cb-chrome.jpg', 'Screenshot in Chrome of an orange block with text that gets cut off where it overflows its container.')}}
+  alt='Screenshot in Chrome of an orange block with text that gets cut off where it overflows its container.', attrs={
+    'class': 'align-center'
+  }
+)}}

 Which is right?
 Great question.
 There are cases where you might want one behavior over the other, and my hope is that CSS makes this configurable.
 For